octabytes/blog/content/posts/n8n/how-to-clean-up-n8n-database/index.md

 ---
-draft: true
+draft: false
 title: "How to clean up the N8N database"
-date: "2024-12-29"
+date: "2024-11-20"
-description: "During this tutorial, we are going to use a self-hosted version of N8N deployed on OctaByte.
-So before we start, ensure you have deployed the N8N service and have a connected database that is used to store the logs and execution records.

-What is N8N?

-N8N is an open-source workflow"
-tags: []
+description: "This tutorial walks you through setting up a self-hosted N8N instance on OctaByte, including how to manage database storage using the EXECUTIONS_DATA_PRUNE variable and create a workflow for pruning logs in N8N.
+It covers configuring environment variables and maintaining a clean, efficient database."
+tags: ["N8N", "OctaByte", "Automation", "Workflow", "Environment Variables", "Database", "Pruning", "Self-hosted"]
-categories: [Automation]
+categories: [Applications, Automation]
 cover:
   image: images/cover.png
   caption: "How to clean up the N8N database"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-During this tutorial, we are going to use a self\-hosted version of N8N deployed on [OctaByte](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io).
+During this tutorial, we are going to use a self\-hosted version of N8N deployed on [OctaByte](https://octabyte.io/applications/automation/n8n).
 So before we start, ensure you have deployed the N8N service and have a connected database that is used to store the logs and execution records.

 ## What is N8N?